 Suzuki's subcompact hatchback, the Celerio, offers fantastic value for money for those looking for their first car.
 The boot can store up to 254-liters worth of cargo and the back seats can be split folded 60:40 for additional space.
 An integrated audio system can be found on the center console that can play music from various sources.
 The top trim of the Celerio comes feature packed for this class, making sure that you get a lot of car for not a lot of money.
 Reverse parking sensors, ABS, airbags, and an immobilizer are standard features.
 The 1.0L makes 67 hp and 90 Nm of torque and is available with either a five-speed manual transmission or a Continuous Variable Transmission (CVT) making it the first model in its segment to offer a CVT.

-Big things come in small packages, and the Toyota Wigo is the perfect example of a value packed and manageable hatchback for drivers who are starting out.
-Under the hood is a 1.0L gasoline engine that delivers 66 hp and 89 Nm of torque mated to either a 5-speed manual or 4-speed automatic transmission.
-Bluetooth and phone pairing is availabale on higher trim levels, plus a navigation display.
-Airbags, ABS, and selt belt reminders are standard, with the addition of an immobilier and alarm system on the higher spec models.
-Its small size and big windows offer a lot of wiggle room for city driving, and can keep up with traffic other vehicles on faster roads with ease.
+Big things come in small packages, and the Toyota Wigo is the perfect example of a value-packed and manageable hatchback for drivers who are starting out.
+Under the hood is a 1.0L gasoline engine that delivers 65 hp and 89 Nm of torque mated to either a 5-speed manual or 4-speed automatic transmission.
+While the G variant and up benefit from a touchscreen infotainment system, only the range-topping TRD comes capable with Apple CarPlay and Android Auto.
+Safety is then complemented by the following standard equipment, including Anti-lock Braking System (ABS), backup sensors, and airbags.

 Mitsubishi Mirage G4

-Mitsubishi has been a mjor player in the subcompact sedan segment, offering up the Mirage G4, a car that's versatile and carries over the qualities of the Mirage hatchback.
+Mitsubishi has been a major player in the subcompact sedan segment, offering up the Mirage G4, a car that's versatile and carries over the qualities of the Mirage hatchback.
 Powered by a 1.2L gasoline engine that makes 78 hp and 100 Nm of torque, the Mirage G4 is suited to a variety of driving conditions, and the added cabin size can help make journeys with friends and out of town trips comfortable.
-The Mirage G4 comes with ABS, aribags, and a n immobilizer as standard equipement.
-The Mirage G4 is a great all-arounder that will fit the bill of those in the market for their first sedan, and the best part is that it's fuel efficient, too.
+The Mirage G4 comes with ABS, airbags, and an immobilizer as standard equipment.
+The Mirage G4 is a great all-arounder that will fit the bill of those in the market for their first sedan, and the best part is that it's fuel-efficient, too.

 Volkswagen threw us a curveball last year when they revitalized their offerings for the Philippine market, and the Santana stands out as the most value-packed European subcompact sedan out there.
 We’ve driven it and we loved its quiet and stable driving experience, plus nice touches like side mirror indicators, remote trunk opening, and adjustable headlight leveling.
 It’s riding on a solid chassis and has a range of 1.4L and 1.5L gasoline engines in manual or automatic respectively.
 ABS, airbags, and speed sensing door locks are standard on all models, and, when combined with its mature and understated looks, make it a responsible and sensible choice for those who want to go German.